tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.3.7

+- Database: all tables now use withTracker and have consistent database tracking;
+- SearchBar:
+    - Added filter option, and including/excluding options;
+    - Added Input component, fixed style;
+- RegisterUsers:
+    - Users now have two extra fields: firstName and lastName;
+    - Table reorganized;
+- MaintenanceTable: now sorted by place (not alphabetically, but in order of place index);

 ### Version 1.3.6